Shopping center: Convenience

 Convenience-scale centers, independent of other centers are known as strip malls or as shopping parades.
 These centers are less than 30000 sqft of gross leasable space and commonly serve villages or as parts of larger centers commonly called small squares, plazas or indoor markets.
 They are also called strip centers or convenience centers.
 Strip Malls, despite the name, are not considered "malls" in North America.

+Shopping centers use hallways like this one to keep employees and freight out of the public's view.

 Sector-focused

 Power centers and retail parks

 Power centers, in North America, are open-air single-level shopping centers that almost exclusively feature several big-box retailers as their anchors (although newer urban power centers have adopted enclosed and/or vertical formats while retaining the strong big-box emphasis).
 They usually have a retail area of 250000 to 600000 sqft and a primary trade area of 5 to 10 mi.

 A retail park, in the United Kingdom and Europe, is a type of shopping centre found on the fringes of most large towns and cities in the United Kingdom, and some (but not all) other European countries.
 In Europe, any shopping center with mostly "retail warehouse units" (UK terminology; in the US the term is "big-box stores"/superstores), 5000 sqm or larger is a retail park, according to the leading real estate company Cushman & Wakefield.
 This would be considered in North America either a power center or a neighborhood shopping center, depending on the size.